Empowering Financial Independence: The Role of Installment Plans in Cultivating a Debt-Free Generation

 Financial independence equips students with the confidence to make decisions.

-Whether it’s choosing a study abroad program, investing in a course, or even simple things like buying textbooks or joining a workshop, being financially independent means these decisions are made based on merit and interest, not financial restrictions.
+Whether it’s choosing a study abroad program, investing in a course, or even simple things like buying textbooks or joining a workshop, striving to “be free financial” means these decisions are made based on merit and interest, not financial restrictions.
+Achieving financial freedom opens doors to a world where choices are driven by passion and personal goals, unburdened by the constraints of financial limitations.

 Preparing for Real-world Challenges